Lyme & Ticks

 Lyme Disease Cases in Washtenaw County Residents

-Note: Case numbers reflect individuals who met the CDC criteria for Confirmed and Probable case classification for Lyme disease.
+Data Note: Case numbers reflect individuals who met the CDC criteria for Confirmed and Probable case classification for Lyme disease.
 In 2017, a Suspected classification was added.
 Lyme transmission was confirmed in Washtenaw County in 2016.
+Cases with unknown exposure are included in the total cases.

 About Lyme Disease